-Note: All activities will take place at the Westin Atlanta Airport Hotel on May 1-2, 2026 except the Pre-Conference Edits, which will be managed entirely via email (through February 2026).
+Note: All activities will take place at the Westin Atlanta Airport Hotel on November 6-7, 2026 except the Pre-Conference Edits, which will be managed entirely via email (through August 2026).
 The activities are described in detail on the Conference Activities page.
-For participants who will be virtual, all interactions with agents and editors and/or author coaches will occur via Zoom.
+For participants who will be virtual, all interactions with agents and editors and/or professional consultants will occur via Zoom.
 Due to the ever-increasing expense of the audio-visual equipment and personnel involved and the dwindling number of virtual participants, only the query letter critiques, manuscript sample critiques, pitches, and author coaching will be offered with the Zoom option.
 The workshop, Q&A panels, educational sessions, award ceremony, and mixer will only be available for in-person participants.

 Note that all times given below are US Eastern.